 - A. Presentations must be at least 10 minutes in length, but no longer than 15 minutes.
 Set up is limited to a maximum of 5 minutes and is not included in the presentation length.
 Time for answering questions is not counted in the presentation length.
-One point will be deducted for each minute or fraction of a minute under 10 minutes or over 15 minutes. - B. Scoring for presentations will be done according to the established score sheet. - C. Posters/charts/power point slides must be made by the presenter.
-During judging, the content of the message, neatness, readability, accuracy, type of illustrative materials, and the effectiveness of the posters or charts as teaching tools will be considered.
+One point will be deducted for each minute or fraction of a minute under 10 minutes or over 15 minutes.
+Contestants will be cued 30 seconds prior to the minimum time limit and 30 prior to the maximum time limit. - B. Scoring for presentations will be done according to the established score sheet.

-- D. Contestant order will be determined by random drawing at the time of the contest. - E. Participants should dress appropriately for the type of presentation. - F. Contestants may use notes, however, excessive use of notes may be counted against the contestant at the discretion of the judges. - G. Contestants are responsible for bringing equipment, supplies and visual aids.
+- C. Posters/charts/power point slides must be made by the presenter.
+During judging, the content of the message, neatness, readability, accuracy, type of illustrative materials, and the effectiveness of the posters or charts as teaching tools will be considered. - D. Contestant order will be determined by random drawing at the time of the contest. - E. Participants should dress appropriately for the type of presentation. - F. Contestants may use notes, however, excessive use of notes may be counted against the contestant at the discretion of the judges. - G. Contestants are responsible for bringing equipment, supplies and visual aids.
 This includes a power point projector, computer and screen, unless special arrangements are made a minimum of 2 weeks prior to the contest.
 It is Recommended to also have presentation on a flash drive as backup. - H. Following each presentation, only the judges will be allowed to ask participants questions directly related to the area of the presentation, their public speaking experience or their overall 4-H participation. - I. In the event a team presentation receives an award, all awards must be divided equally between the two team members. - J. Contestants will speak in front of the audience present in the room. - K. Ties will be broken by the judges.